emilyedgars/ADS-Project/README.md

 # Datasets:

-The datasets containing all the appartments information can be found in the 'Resources Dataset' foulder inside this repository.
+The datasets containing all the appartments information can be found in the 'Resources Dataset' folder inside this repository.

 The information about the students/users registered in our app comes from a Google forms survey: [here](https://docs.google.com/forms/d/e/1FAIpQLSdSy_nhyyBdQ4avUhnSphkRRb2X5sBGxJgc9Er5y6-B6ADczA/viewform?).